3 Things Teachers can do to Improve Teaching Kindergarten Online

 💡 Solution: Formative Assessment

-There are a variety of ways this can be beneficial, such as allowing students to receive ongoing feedback throughout the learning process.
+There are various ways this can be beneficial, such as allowing students to receive ongoing feedback throughout the learning process.
 Classroom assessment practices should be designed to enable students to practice the course material under low-stakes conditions before the final assessment.
 It also helps educators gain insight into whether their students understand the content.
 Rather than testing what students think they know about the topic, formative assessments allow you to determine how well students comprehend content and guide instruction based on that information.

 🤔 Challenge: Limited Interaction